microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 ![Redis-Benchmark-results](./assets/redis-benchmark-results.png)

-About 5 minutes after the benchmark has successfully ended, open the Azure Portal view on your Azure Cache for Redis resource and open the **Insights** panel to gain deeper knowledge of the resource health :
+About 5 minutes after the benchmark has successfully ended, open the Azure Portal view on your Azure Managed Redis resource and open the **Insights** panel to gain deeper knowledge of the resource health :

 ![Redis-Insights-Overview](./assets/redis-insights-overview.png)